 The data available are not sufficient to show the efficacy and safety of cascara bark to treat constipated children, if change of nutrition and increase of daily fibre intake is not effective.
-The Cochrane review (Gordon et al. 2013) showed the vast amount of data regarding the use of osmotic laxatives whereas the data on cascara preparations are lacking.
+The Cochrane review (Gordon et al., 2013) showed a vast amount of data regarding the use of osmotic laxatives whereas data on cascara preparations are lacking.